 The tribe asked Maushop to rid them of the perceived nuisance, so Maushop threw the Pukwudgies out of the area, killing many in the process.

-The survivors were angry and mounted an attack on the tribe, burning their houses, killing the adults and kidnapping the children.
+The survivors were angry and mounted an attack on the tribe, burning their houses, killing the adults, and kidnapping the children.
 Maushop sent his five sons to fight the small creatures, but they killed all five.

 Enraged, Maushop and his wife resolved to kill the Pukwudgies.
-It is believed the Pukwudgies tricked Maushop into a vulnerable position, thus enabling them to kill him, but there are differing versions of the story.
+It is believed the Pukwudgies tricked Maushop into a vulnerable position, thus enabling them to kill him, but there are different versions of the story.

-A woman named Joan was walking her dog along a path in the Freetown State Forest, Massachusetts when, out of the blue, her dog bolted off into the forest, dragging her along.
+A woman named Joan was walking her dog along a path in the Freetown State Forest, Massachusetts, when, out of the blue, her dog bolted off into the forest, dragging her along.

 When the dog stopped running, Joan found herself face to face with a small creature.
 He was about two feet high, with pale gray skin and very short legs.
-His lips were large and he had a canine-like nose.
+His lips were large, and he had a canine-like nose.

 Joan and the creature stared at each other until the dog pulled Joan back to the path.